The purpose of this post is to (wait for it…) compare the Garmin

 (* Other ride recording and sharing apps are available… we just don’t approve of them.)

 The 830 is newer, having only been launched in April 2019.
 The previous Edge 820 was launched in July 2016.
-Based on this, you’d expect the 830 to remain ‘current’ for at least two years (and likely continue to serve all your needs for many years thereafter).
+Based on this, you’d expect the 830 to remain ‘current’ for at least three years (and likely continue to serve all your needs for many years thereafter).

 Size and Weight (Weeny)

 The 1030 is a larger device than the 830, with a 3.5 inch screen.
 The 830 has to make do with a 2.6 incher.